-This week I am happy to bring you a guest blogger, Susan Riley.
-Susan is a music teacher in Columbia, MD and works as the arts integration site coordinator.
-The the school-wide arts integration program she leads is recognized by the Arts Education in Maryland Schools Alliance as the “best arts integration program in the state,” has been visited by state legislators, featured in the Baltimore Sun and is being nominated as a school of excellence by the Kennedy Center.
-Be sure to check out her website and blog at www.educationcloset.com. ~EMP
+This week I am happy to bring you a guest blogger, Susan Riley, with Make It Work: School-Wide Arts Integration.
+Susan is a music teacher in Columbia, MD, and works as the arts integration site coordinator.
+The school-wide arts integration program she leads is recognized by the Arts Education in Maryland Schools Alliance as the “best arts integration program in the state,” has been visited by state legislators, featured in the Baltimore Sun, and is being nominated as a school of excellence by the Kennedy Center.
+Check out her website and blog at www.educationcloset.com. ~EMP

 “The vision must be followed by the venture.
 It is not enough to stare up the steps – we must step up the stairs.”